dknight/whoopee/2024-04-25 stylua-opinionated-code-formatter-for-lua.md

 ## Conclusion

-There is no need to think about code style while coding in Lua and Concentrate on the tasks; the formatter does its job.
+There is no need to think about code style while coding in Lua and concentrate on the tasks; the formatter does its job.
-For more detailed and editors' integration guides Check out [the official GitHub repo of StyLua](https://github.com/JohnnyMorganz/StyLua).
+For more detailed editors' integration guides
+Check out [the official GitHub repo of StyLua](https://github.com/JohnnyMorganz/StyLua).